-Any time a parent/guardian orally revokes consent, the school must put the parent/guardian's revocation in writing within five (5) calendar days and provide the parent/guardian with a copy of the written summary of the oral revocation.
+Any time a parent/guardian orally revokes consent, the school must memorialize the parent/guardian's revocation in writing within five calendar days and provide the parent/guardian with a copy of the written summary of the oral revocation.
 The written summary indicates that the school understands that the parent/guardian is revoking consent for an evaluation (initial or reevaluation) and/or special education services.
-The written summary includes a statement that the parent/guardian should contact the school immediately if the parent/guardian disagrees with the school's summary.
+The written summary includes a statement indicating that the parent/guardian contact the school immediately if the parent/guardian disagrees with the school's summary.

 NOTE: To ensure the parent's/guardian's intentions to revoke consent are clear, it is imperative that teams explain the implications of revocation.
-The written summary of oral revocation should be completed on school letterhead, shared with parent/guardian, logged as an SSM Event, and uploaded to SSM.
+The written summary of oral revocation is completed on school letterhead, shared with parent/guardian, logged as an SSM Event, and uploaded to SSM.
+It is strongly recommended to email the revocation summary to the parent/guardian (if the Parent/Guardian Authorization to Send IEP/504 Documents and Related Information via Electronic Mail100 form has been completed) and have them either confirm receipt or sign the revocation.